Arthicha/RwsInterface/README.md

 # RwsInterface
 This repository is a part of the SDU's RobVis Project 2021.
-It is crated based on [RobWork](https://www.robwork.dk/).
+It was crated based on [RobWork](https://www.robwork.dk/).

 ## Running the program
 To run the program, navigate to each forder (i.e. EX1...., EX2...., EX3 ....).
 Then create build directory and complete the file. using